grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 Believe me I tried to write this chapter without leaning on any particular example, but the outcome was so dry and abstract, that I decided it could really use one.

-So for the needs of this chapter, I will use a single class, called `DataDispatch`, which has the responsibility of sending data to a destination (modeled using a `Destination` interface).
-The `Destination` needs to be opened before the data is sent and closed after.
-Its design is very naive, but that's the purpose - to not let the example itself get in the way of explaining the mechanics of mock objects.
+So, for the need of this chapter, I will use a single class, called `DataDispatch`, which has the responsibility of sending received data to a destination (represented by a `Destination` interface).
+The `Destination` needs to be opened before the data is sent and closed after. `DataDispatch` has the responsibility of handling this:

-Anyway, the `DataDispatch` class is defined like this:

 ```csharp
 public class DataDispatch